open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 ### Re-use credentials configured for Docker

-This `.ocmconfig` file will tell OCM CLI to use configuration from Docker's `config.json`.
+This `.ocmconfig` file will tell OCM CLI to use credentials configuration from Docker's `config.json` file.

 ```yaml
 type: generic.config.ocm.software/v1